 All these theories seem, to me, more plausible than this “whole” theory.

-- Confusing attachment style denomination
+Confusing attachment style denomination

-Hendrix ends up talking of avoidant, anxious and secure attachment types quite a bit but never mentions the theory.
+Hendrix ends up talking of avoidant, anxious, and secure attachment types quite a bit but never mentions the theory.
 And calls them in different ways such as “fusers” and “isolators”.

 I found that strange because this book is basically an explanation of how attachment styles develop.
-If you’re interested, also check out the book Attached.

 Review

-“Getting the Love You Want” is an amazing book with lots of deep insights and great exercises to help couples.
+Getting the Love You Want is an interesting book with some potentially valid insights and exercises to help couples, but with important limitations.

 Check out the best relationship books or get the book on Amazon